• Recipes

 (4) Add milk, condensed milk and lime extract in the bowl, stirring gently until well blended.
 When stirring avoid having bubbles, if you do, strain mixture with a sieve before pouring mixture into the molds.

-Egg yolk, milk, condensed milk, lime extract in a bowl.
+Combined egg yolks, milk, condensed milk, lime extract in a bowl with a whisk.

 (5) Transfer mixture to 3 molds.
 Gently pour mixture to avoid air bubbles.